gonX/dustforce-wiki/website/_mechanics/basics/02-terminology.md

 {:.no_toc}
 #### Seam attacks
-Attacks can sometimes clean dust via the “seam” between adjacent blocks.
+Attacks can sometimes clean or spread dust via the “seam” between adjacent blocks.

 {:.no_toc}
 #### Time dilation